bwnkapoor/CommandLineSalesforce/README.md

 Salesforce file structure is crappy, lets admit it.
 We cannot create subpackages, seperate controllers from Models, and have an actual extension for our static resouces.

-This project aims to resolve this problem, by allowing you to build your own filing system.
+This project aims to resolve this problem, by allowing you to build your own custom filing system.

-# Salesforce Directory Hierarchy
+**Salesforce Directory Hierarchy**
 ```
 |
 |--Classes